 The CSBD shall describe special operational procedures to be used for contingency operation of the communication system, i.e. in case of degradation of its normal performance.

-These operational procedures can include unidirectional operation of the communication system, e.g. commandintheblind and telemetryintheblind, and operation at reduced signalling rates.
+These operational procedures can include unidirectional operation of the communication system, e.g. commandintheblind and telemetryintheblind, and operation at reduced space link data rates.

 The CSBD shall describe the technical approach to monitoring the health and performance of the communication system.